drewsamsen/spark-next/docs/architecture/ARCHITECTURE-IMPROVEMENTS.md

 - `src/lib/error-handling.ts`

 **Acceptance Criteria**:
-- [ ] Every exported function has a JSDoc comment
+- [x] Every exported function has a JSDoc comment
-- [ ] Comments explain WHEN to use the function (service layer vs component layer)
+- [x] Comments explain WHEN to use the function (service layer vs component layer)
-- [ ] Comments include at least one code example
+- [x] Comments include at least one code example
-- [ ] Comments specify return type and error handling behavior
+- [x] Comments specify return type and error handling behavior

+**Completed**: All error handling utilities in both files now have comprehensive JSDoc documentation following the established conventions.
+Each function includes:
+- Clear layer guidance (service vs hook vs component)
+- Decision guidance (when to use vs alternatives)
+- Behavioral notes and side effects
+- Multiple realistic usage examples
+- Cross-references to related functions

 **Example**:
 ```typescript